betaglot/plantabeta/docs/reference/Via/ViaGeometry/ViaSpace/Overview.md

 # <via>Via Space</via>

-> The Space that a Planter moves through while following a ViaCurve.
+> the Space that you move through while following a ViaCurve

 ## Via Space Properties